affinitydb/doc/strengths.md

 take care of these details; or generic introspective methods can walk the complementary information).
 The exercise of fitting all this component-specific data into a relational model becomes a waste of time, justified mainly by the need for a unified storage infrastructure.
-ChaosDB allows these structures to coexist (without the pain of rigid modeling), and to evolve into their ideal usage in due time (with the help of dynamic classification).
+Affinity allows these structures to coexist (without the pain of rigid modeling), and to evolve into their ideal usage in due time (with the help of dynamic classification).

 ##Temporary data in-place, and implicitly indexed
-Another consequence of ChaosDB's data model is that temporary data can be attached directly to already existing [PINs](./terminology.md#pin).
+Another consequence of Affinity's data model is that temporary data can be attached directly to already existing [PINs](./terminology.md#pin).
 All pre-existing indexes on those PINs remain valid access paths to the temporary data, and come at no extra cost.
 The same holds for references.
 Compared with temporary tables, this can represent a significant performance advantage (in terms of indexing and locking, for example).
-ChaosDB does not require any special (in-advance) modeling or planning.
+Affinity does not require any special (in-advance) modeling or planning.

 ##Exclusivity-arcs in-place
 In relational modeling, exclusivity-arcs model mutually exclusive relationships between entities (e.g. an inventory item can only be at one place at one time).
 In the object-oriented realm, this can be represented with a pointer to a base-class, and sub-classes.
-With ChaosDB, another option is to implement this in-place, with a single [PIN](./terminology.md#pin) that just evolves over time.
+With Affinity, another option is to implement this in-place, with a single [PIN](./terminology.md#pin) that just evolves over time.

 ##Automatic assignment of globally-unique IDs to all instances
 The relational model implies a complex decision process for each table: the selection of a primary key.
-Object databases in general, and ChaosDB in particular simplify this process by attributing a globally unique surrogate key ([PID](./terminology.md#pin-id-pid)) to every object ([PIN](./terminology.md#pin)).
+Object databases in general, and Affinity in particular simplify this process by attributing a globally unique surrogate key ([PID](./terminology.md#pin-id-pid)) to every object ([PIN](./terminology.md#pin)).
 This key enables random access to the instance, without the cost of an additional index lookup.
 Combined with [references](./terminology.md#pin-reference), it simplifies